gotha/nixos-lima/README.md

 The above command boots a VM using lima and deploys an NixOS configuration.
 The configuration includes docker engine and adds some default volume mounts.

+## Container support

+The default nixos-lima configuration includes a docker installation.
+The shell rc script `~/.lima/mynixos.shrc` will setup the DOCKER_HOST and CONTAINER_HOST variable and add `docker` to your PATH variable.
+You could add this to your .zprofile startup script for example.

 In addition to lima-vm.io's port forwarding, nixos-lima can listens to the docker event stream and thus provide port mapping more promptly than via polling.